rl33-glitch/work-space/README.md

 - [MDN](https://developer.mozilla.org/en-US/) was used as a code resource.
 - [W3 Schools](https://www.w3schools.com/css/) was used as a code resource.
 - [Stackoverflow](https://stackoverflow.com/) was used as a code resource.
-- [Dribbble](https://dribbble.com/) was used as a design inspiration.
+- [Dribbble](https://dribbble.com/) was used for design inspiration.

 [Back to top](https://github.com/rl33-glitch/work-space/blob/main/README.md#work-space)